 The e-nose may not be entirely perfected yet; its analyses mostly matched the 10 out of 13 correct responses provided by the human panel’s assessments.
 The team also mapped out the temporal and spatial odor concentration and predicted the intensity of the scent from drone measurements for the first time.

-Researchers plan to further optimize the device against influence from temperature, humidity, and other environmental conditions that can affect the accuracy.
+Researchers plan to further optimize the device against the influence of temperature, humidity, and other environmental conditions that can affect the accuracy.

 “We are extremely happy with the results, but we need more validation and to make the device more robust for a real plant operation,” says senior author Santiago Marco of the Institute for Bioengineering of Catalonia.
 “The work may also have implications for other facilities like landfills, composting plants, or even large farms with cattle and pigs that are also known to produce all types of malodors.”